 - Ensure workers wear a non-medical mask or face covering when required in the workplace.

 Right to refuse work

-Workers in Saskatchewan have the right to refuse unusually dangerous work.
+Workers in Saskatchewan have the right to refuse work they believe is unusually dangerous

 Section 3-31 of The Saskatchewan Employment Act states that a worker may refuse to perform any particular act or series of acts at a place of employment if the worker has reasonable grounds to believe that the act or series of acts is unusually dangerous to the worker’s health or safety or the health or safety of any other person at the place of employment until: